 Provides support and advocacy for students with disabilities, such as: hearing, injury-related, learning, mental health, medical, physical, visual or temporary disabilities.
 Advisors act as a liaison between students, faculty, staff and service agencies.
 Jamie Penner has worked as an accessibility advisor with SAS since 2009.
 Jamie worked as the interim coordinator for one year and has been promoted to senior accessibility specialist.
 Jamie served as a member of the Asperger Manitoba Inc. board of directors and previously managed and worked in various organizations supporting persons with disabilities.
 Website

-Assists all University of Manitoba undergraduate and graduate students with career planning and job search questions.
-Alumni can also receive assistance up to six months after graduation.
-Kate Yee, career consultant for Bannatyne, has more than 15 years' experience working for Campus Manitoba.
+Assists all University of Manitoba undergraduate and graduate students with career planning, career exploration and job search.
+Alumni can receive assistance up to six months after graduation.
+Kate Yee, career consultant for Bannatyne, has more than 15 years’ experience working with students from all walks of life.
 Kate approaches career advising from a holistic manner focusing on the overlap of academic and career development.
-Kate has provided career advising on the Bannatyne campus for more than two years.
+Kate has provided career advising to Bannatyne students for more than two years in-person, via online video, telephone and email.
 Website

 Serves graduate and undergraduate, full and part-time students at the University of Manitoba.
 Students are invited to access the resources available on the ALC web page, make an appointment with a writing or study skills tutor, and/or attend workshops in order to further develop academic strengths and skills in writing, learning and research.
 Website